konturio/event-api/README.md

 There are 4 jobs collecting the data.
 - `hpSrvImport` - collects the raw data from PDC's Hazard and Product service (HpSrv);
+- `gdacsImport` - collects the raw data from Gdacs;
 - `normalization` - normalizes the raw data;
 - `eventCombination` - combines episodes from normalized records into Kontur events;
 - `feedComposition` - creates customer feeds from normalized episodes.